Take the First Step Towards Your Healthcare Calling at our Nursing Program in Troy, MI—just north of Detroit

 Pick an option that fits your lifestyle

-Chamberlain University College of Nursing’s Troy campus provides a Bachelor of Science in Nursing (BSN) degree program with three different offerings to make pursuing a degree more accessible for those who are ready to step forward in healthcare: Traditional BSN, Evening/Weekend Option and Hybrid Option.
-Admission criteria, curriculum and time to degree completion are the same for all three selections.
-Plus, they offer the same great benefits, including:
+Chamberlain Troy provides three different ways to earn your BSN degree and advance to your nursing degree: the traditional on-campus BSN, the evening/weekend option, and the hybrid option.
+Admission criteria, curriculum, and the expected time to degree completion are the same for all three paths.
+Plus, they all offer the same great benefits, including:

 - No wait lists or prerequisite courses

-- Personalized attention and support throughout your academic journey
+- Personalized attention and support to guide you on your academic journey

-Request information to learn more about the hybrid and evening/weekend options.
+Request information to learn more about the evening/ weekend and hybrid options.

 Compare Troy BSN Options